Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/security/FIXED_RATIO_SECURITY_ANALYSIS.md

 - No mechanism to drain Token B without equivalent Token A
 - Swap calculations enforce exact ratio compliance

-#### ✅ **LP Token Elimination**
+#### ✅ **LP Token Implications**
-- Burned LP tokens cannot be recreated
+- Burning destroys those specific LP tokens; future deposits can still mint new LP tokens
-- Pool PDA maintains mint authority but no LP tokens exist
+- Withdrawals require LP tokens; with none outstanding, withdrawals are impossible until someone deposits and receives new LP
-- No liquidity operations possible after burning
+- To prevent any future liquidity changes, the pool owner should enable liquidity pause on the pool

 ### **Attack Scenarios Tested**: